datarobot-oss/custom-models-action/README.md

 #### Model Definition Sections

-At the top level, there are attributes you cannot changed after a model is created:
+At the top level, there are attributes you cannot change after a model is created:

 * `settings`: Changes to the fields under this section result in changes to the model's settings without the creation of a new version.